tighebi/snake_game/README.md

 Tap to fly!
 Navigate through obstacles and see how far you can go.
 Speed increases as you progress!

 ### 🔢 2048
 Slide tiles to combine numbers.
 Can you reach 2048?
-Features smooth animations and intuitive controls.
+Features fast, smooth straight-line animations and intuitive controls.

 ## 🎮 Game Hub